Essential tremor is a disorder of the nervous system that involves involuntary shaking of parts of the body, usually without any other symptoms.

 - Avoiding excessive alcohol

 - Getting adequate amounts of rest to reduce fatigue.

 This is only considered in very severe, disabling cases, where all other forms of treatment have been unsuccessful.
-Surgery involves operating on (thalamotomy) or electrical stimulation of (deep brain stimulation) an area of the brain called the thalamus.
+Surgery involves operating on, or electrically stimulating, an area of the brain called the thalamus.
 The thalamus is involved in the control of movement and surgery to this area can reduce the severity of tremors.

 Further information and support

 For further information and support about essential tremor, contact you doctor, or the New Zealand Essential Tremor Support Group.
 Their details are as follows:

 New Zealand Essential Tremor Support Group Inc.

 Freephone: 0508 TREMOR (873 667)